grd/FreePDM/README.md

 ## Admin
 * Add a path to the location of the database
+* Allow to make different numbering scheme's
+* Allow to make different version types

 ## Skeleton
+* Reading the files for meta-data
+* Dealing with the three assembly types

 ## GUI
 * Show a list of files